 Practice & Background

 Although Ms. Elderkin’s 30+ years of patent litigation experience spans a broad range of life sciences technology, her focus in recent years has been in the biotechnology area, including cases having to do with genetic engineering and antibody technology.

-Ms. Elderkin led a team of lawyers who won a jury verdict for client Janssen Biotech Inc. in a patent infringement suit brought by Abbott GMBH & Co.
+Ms. Elderkin also led a team of lawyers who won a jury verdict for client Janssen Biotech Inc. in a patent infringement suit brought by Abbott GMBH & Co.
 The jury returned a verdict that claims in two patents asserted by Abbott against Janssen’s antibody drug product, Stelara®, were invalid.
-The district court’s judgment entered on that verdict was affirmed by the Federal Circuit in June 2014, in an appellate proceeding also handled by Ms. Elderkin and her team.
+The district court’s judgment entered on that verdict was affirmed by the Federal Circuit in June 2014 in an appellate proceeding that was also handled by Ms. Elderkin and her team.

 More recently, Ms. Elderkin led a team of lawyers representing client Bristol-Myers Squibb, Ono Pharmaceutical Co. and Japanese immunologist Dr. Tasuku Honjo in patent litigation involving revolutionary immuno-oncology treatment methods.
 The team’s work contributed to a worldwide settlement that included an initial payment by defendant Merck & Co., Inc. of $625 million and payment of ongoing royalties through 2026.

 Ms. Elderkin and her team have also been at the forefront of litigation under the Biologics Price Competition and Innovation Act, representing client Janssen Biotech, Inc. in several litigations involving biosimilar challenges to Janssen’s blockbuster drug Remicade®.